Russia’s M56: “Highway from Hell” and “Road of Bones”

 VIDEO: Travel conditions at -50° C to -62° C on a steep, slippery and curvy mountain pass – with a 500m drop on the right …

-Unfortunately we were speeding past the “Oymyakon Rayon” monument at night, thinking – wrongfully – there would be another foto opportunity at the exit.
-Here is a temperature chart of the famous place instead (Source: Wikipedia)
+Unfortunately we were speeding past the “Oymyakon Rayon” monument at night, thinking – wrongfully – there would be another foto opportunity at the exit (Foto: Siberian Times).

-The petrol station in Kyubyume, an otherwise abandoned village, where a few “overland expeditions” left their stickers.
-This is also the turn-of-point from the NEW part of the Road of Bones to the OLD part of the Road of Bones towards Tomtor and Oymyakon Village (150 – 180 km dead-end in winter).
-It took forever to find the petrol station operator around midnight.
-A young woman !
+The petrol station in Kyubyume, is located in an otherwise abandoned village, where a few “overland expeditions” left their stickers.
+This is also the turn-off-point from the NEW part of the Road of Bones to the OLD part of the Road of Bones towards Tomtor and Oymyakon Village (150 – 180 km dead-end in winter).
+It took forever to find the petrol station operator … around midnight.
+A young woman !!!
 Worth the wait: one cannot afford to miss the 3 petrol stations in a range of 300 – 500 km between Khandyga, Kyubyume, Ust-Nera and Susuman.